Elwin Orton

-Elwin Orton is a plant biologist known for his contributions in plant breeding techniques.
-He is known for saving the U.S. Dogwood plant through introduction of new pet-resistant hybrids, for which some were consequently named after him.
+Elwin Orton (January 8, 1930 - September 4, 2025) was a plant biologist known for his contributions in plant breeding techniques.
+He was known for saving the U.S. Dogwood plant through introduction of new pet-resistant hybrids, for which some were consequently named after him.
 His plant breeding work and conservation was recently recognized in the New Jersey Inventors Hall of Fame.
-Orton is currently a Professor Emeritus at Rutgers University, where he teaches plant biology.
-Orton holds 15 patents in dogwood and holly plant hybrid development.
+Orton was a Professor Emeritus at Rutgers University, where he taught plant biology.
+Orton held 15 patents in dogwood and holly plant hybrid development.

 Education

-Orton holds a B.A. in horticulture from Penn State (1952), an M.A. in horticulture from Ohio State (1954), and a Ph.D. in plant genetics from the University of Wisconsin (1960).
+Orton held a B.A. in horticulture from Penn State (1952), an M.A. in horticulture from Ohio State (1954), and a Ph.D. in plant genetics from the University of Wisconsin (1960).